kalabox/kalabox/docs/troubleshooting.md

 Install Logs
 ------------

-If you have a failed installation you should be able to find logs in the following locations...
+If you have a failed installation, you should be able to find logs in the following locations...

-* **Windows** - `%TEMP%\Setup Log**.txt
+* **Windows** - `%TEMP%\Setup Log**.txt`
 * **MacOSX** - `/var/log/install.log`
 * **Linux** - Differs per system but check common `apt` or `dnf/yum` logs

 Runtime Logs
 ------------

-If you encounter an error during runtime check out the runtime log at...
+If you encounter an error during runtime, check out the runtime log at...

   * **OSX/LINUX** - `~/.kalabox/logs/kalabox.log`
   * **Windows** - `C:\Users\{ME}\.kalabox\logs\kalabox.log`